Raising Theologians Scholarships

 Theological Training scholarship for those who have graduated in another field.

-A partial tuition fee scholarship for students starting in October 2023, if:
+A partial tuition fee scholarship for students for 2024-2025 academic year if:

 - They are committed to build a career in Christian ministry in UK or Republic of Ireland in church leadership or charitable Christian organisation or evangelical research thereafter.